stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     python fslinstaller.py -d ${fslDestDir} -f ${fslDownload} -C ${fslMD5}
     ```

 3. After the install completes, confirm that the file /etc/bashrc received a block of FSL environmental variables (below).
 If not, the install program may have added it to your personal ~/.profile or ~/.bash_profile instead.
 For system-wide installation, remove from those files and append to /etc/bashrc .
-First cache your sudo credentials with the command `sudo cat /var/log/auth.log`  (ignore the output from this command, it's just a way to put in your sudo password).
-Then copy this block of lines and paste it into the terminal:
+Do this by first caching your sudo credentials via the command `sudo tail /var/log/auth.log`  (ignore the output from this command, it is just an excluse to give your password to sudo).
+Then immediately copy this block of lines and paste it into the terminal:

+    ```
     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).
     #    Un-escape them if manually typing into a text editor.